System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

 2. Design-In Reliability Issues.
-Participants learn how the major failure mechanisms manifest themselves at the circuit and chip level.
-These include: time-dependent dielectric breakdown, hot carrier degradation, electromigration, stress-induced voiding, moisture, corrosion, contamination, thermomechanical effects, etc. They learn the process for converting test structure results into circuit level behaviors.
+Participants will learn how the major failure mechanisms manifest themselves at the circuit and chip level.
+These include: time-dependent dielectric breakdown, hot carrier degradation, electromigration, stress-induced voiding, moisture, corrosion, contamination, and thermomechanical effects.
+Participants will learn the process for converting test structure results into circuit level behaviors.

 Course Objectives

-1. The seminar will provide participants with an in-depth understanding of the failure mechanisms, test structures, equipment, and testing methods used to achieve today's high reliability components.
+1. This course will provide participants with an in-depth understanding of the failure mechanisms, test structures, equipment, and testing methods used to achieve today's high reliability components.

 2. Participants will be able to identify basic test structures and how they are used to help quantify reliability on semiconductor devices.